 Here are a few of our favourites …

 We love the February 2018 issue of Homebuilding & Renovating Magazine.
 It features a barn conversion project close to our hearts – a personal one – Our own self-build project.

 We tried to apply our passion and expertise to designing and building our own home.
-Every architect and designer should know what it feels like to be the client.
+Every architect and designer should know what it feels like to be a client.
 All the stress and excitement involved in a project that you are sinking your life’s savings into!
-We experienced everything first hand.
+We experienced everything first-hand.
 We kept to our tight budget and timescale.
 Even when the bats had very different ideas about delaying the build and learned some valuable lessons along the way.
 Today we can share those lessons learnt with our clients.

 The O2i Design team were unable to attend but very proud that this exciting project represented the South West.

-The Telegraph Magazine has featured one of our more recent projects in their magazine.
+The Telegraph Magazine has featured one of our recent projects in their magazine.
 We could not feel prouder.
 It is so very gratifying to see this owner’s wonderful family story told in a beautiful space, with so many fine pieces around them.
 We are extremely happy that this refurbishment project and extension of a family home has had the exposure it deserves.
 (17 June 2017 Issue)